top of page

 Delivery

-This course is delivered over 8 non-consecutive full days.
+This course is delivered over 5 non-consecutive full days + 1 exam day.
 These are all physical classes at CELTEC, Celbridge, Co.
 Kildare where learners will gain hands-on experience in working with industrial electrical equipment.

 Learners must be available for all days as this is an intensive course with much content to cover over this period.